ebruchez/public/Great stuff.md

 ## Music

 - *Largo* from *Winter*, from Vivaldi's *The Four Seasons* ([here is one interpreation](http://www.youtube.com/watch?v=FyLyyP5uZpo)).
   This short piece strikes me as amazingly beautiful.
 Part of it is that it leaves the solist some freedom to add ornaments.
+- *Poeme*, op.
+25, by Chausson (See around 4:24 [in this interpretation by David Oistrakh](http://www.youtube.com/watch?v=1OE1TmSvpF4)).
+  I particularly like Jascha Heifetz's interpretation.

 ## Wisdom